Potwin, Kansas: 21st century

 In 2010, the Keystone-Cushing Pipeline (Phase II) was constructed along the east city limits of Potwin, north to south through Butler County, with much controversy over tax exemption and environmental concerns (if a leak ever occurs).
 A pumping station named Burns was built two miles north of Potwin, and new power lines were built from a high-voltage line 0.3 mile east of De Graff.

 In 2002, an unusual technical decision caused a farmstead approximately four miles northeast of Potwin to be the default geolocation of 600 million IP addresses when the Massachusetts-based digital mapping company MaxMind changed the putative geographic center of the contiguous United States from 39.8333333,-98.585522 to 38.0000,-97.0000.
 In 2016, the couple that lived at the farmstead sued MaxMind because of their negligent conduct.
-Later, the default geolocation was changed to the middle of Cheney Reservoir in Kansas.
+The default geolocation was later changed to the middle of Cheney Reservoir in Kansas.